A fun and well laid out Dublin itinerary to make the most of your time in the Irish capital.

-If you have two days in Dublin I recommend you follow the itinerary outlines above on your first day and plan additional sightseeing on day 2 to the attractions below.
+If you have two days in Dublin I recommend you follow the itinerary outlined above on your first day and plan additional sightseeing on day 2 to the attractions below.

-The library is beautiful (sadly they have a no photography policy, but you can request a special permit in advance) and has something that is guaranteed to pique the attention of adults and kids alike: a ghost!
+The library is beautiful (sadly they have a no photography policy, but you can request a special permit in advance) and has something that makes it pretty special: it has a ghost!

 After lunch, leave Dublin city centre and head towards the Guinness storehouse.